Natasha Noy: Google Dataset Search

-In April of 2014, Noy went to Google Research; Google has released a search engine to help researchers find publicly available online data.
-On September 5th, the program was launched, and it is aimed towards "scientists, data journalists, data geeks, or anybody else."
+In April 2014, Noy went to Google Research; Google has released a search engine to help researchers find publicly available online data.
+On September 5, the program was launched, and it is aimed towards "scientists, data journalists, data geeks, or anybody else."
 Dataset Search, which is now following Google's other specialized search engines including news and picture search, as well as Google Scholar and Google Books, locates files and databases based on how their owners have categorised them.
 It does not read the content of the files in the same manner that search engines read web pages.
 Researchers who want to know what kinds of data are accessible or who want to find data that they already know exists, according to Natasha Noy, must often rely on word of mouth, this problem is particularly acute, according to Noy, for early-career academics who have yet to "connect" into a network of professional ties.
 Noy and her Google colleague Dan Brickley wrote a blog post in January 2017 proposing a solution to the problem.
 Typical search engines operate in two stages: The first stage is to search the Internet for sites to index on a regular basis, the second stage is to rank those indexed sites so that the engine can return relevant results in order when a user puts in a search word.
 Owners of datasets should 'tag' them using a standardized vocabulary called Schema.org.
 According to Noy and Brickley, Google and three other search engine behemoths (Microsoft, Yahoo, and Yandex) created Schema.org to help search engines in scanning existing data sets.

 Awards and honors

-She is best known for her work on the Protégé ontology editor and the Prompt alignment tool, for which she and co-author Mark Musen received the AAAI Classic Paper award in 2018, the AAAI Classic Paper award honors the author(s) of the most influential paper(s) from a specific conference year, with the time period examined advancing by one year per year.
+Noy is best known for her work on the Protégé ontology editor and the Prompt alignment tool, for which she and co-author Mark Musen received the AAAI Classic Paper award in 2018, the AAAI Classic Paper award honors the author(s) of the most influential paper(s) from a specific conference year, with the time period examined advancing by one year per year.
+She was elected an AAAI Fellow in 2020 and an ACM Fellow in 2023.